The most important part of any down product is the down itself. Many people market "premium down" but few know what it takes to create such a product.

-While the traceable and transparent sourcing is incredibly important to a material like down, it is not the complete story.
-The finest raw material can be easily destroyed through improper processing.
-At ALLIED, we understand the synergy between raw material and processing to create the lightest, warmest, cleanest, most durable and sustainable ingredient for our partners.
+Starting by sourcing the highest quality traceable raw material is the first part, but that's not the complete story.
+Even the finest raw material can be destroyed through improper processing.
+At ALLIED, we understand the synergy between raw material and processing to create the lightest, warmest, cleanest, most durable and sustainable ingredient for our partners— and the planet.

-An example of the importance of properly cleaned down is highlighted when looking at "the down allergy."
+An example of the importance of properly cleaned down is highlighted when looking at the "down allergy."
 Down allergies are very rare.
-Down is comprised of Keratin, a protein similar to the composition of our hair.
-While true down allergies DO exist, almost 99% of people who suffer a reaction to the use of down is reacting to down that has been improperly cleaned.
+While true down allergies DO exist, almost 99% of people who suffer a reaction to the use of down are reacting to down that has been improperly cleaned.
 As a natural product, down can be a breeding ground for dust mites and other allergens such as mold.
 We take great pride in providing a down that far exceeds all cleanliness tests for hypo-allergenic products.

-How to help your down product last a lifetime.
+How you can properly care for your down product so it lasts a lifetime.

-Machine wash on normal cycle with a mild (preferably down product specific) detergent in cold water followed by an extra rinse cycle without detergent if possible.
+Machine wash on normal cycle with a mild detergent— (preferably down product specific)— in cold water, followed by an extra rinse cycle without detergent.

 The primary element in the destruction of down products lies in improper drying.
 Drying too fast and too hot will make the down brittle, but not drying thoroughly will cause the potential build up of mold and bacteria which will destroy the loft.
 Tumble dry low until completely dry (may take several cycles).
-Add three clean tennis balls to dryer to help re-fluff the down as it dries.
+Add three clean tennis or dryer balls to the dryer to help re-fluff the down as it dries

 While we will always suggest washing your down products, if you must dry clean your product, make sure that the dry cleaner has experience with down products.
-Harsh chemicals sometimes used in the dry cleaning process will strip the essential oils from the down causing the insulation to be brittle and lose much of it¡¯s loft.
+Harsh chemicals sometimes used in the dry cleaning process will strip the essential oils from the down causing the insulation to be brittle and to lose much of it's loft.